 Using the information and photos on this website

-You are allowed to make print outs of any page of this website to carry with you on your travels, for your own personal use.
-You are free to reference and link to any pages of this website from your blog/website without seeking my permission.
-You are NOT ALLOWED to copy and paste, word-for-word, the content of this website into your own blog or website.
+You are allowed to print out any page of this website to carry with you on your travels, for your own personal use.
+You may reference and link to any page of this website from your blog/website without seeking my permission.
+You are NOT ALLOWED to copy and paste, word-for-word, the information of this website into your own blog or website.
 Photos belonging to me (those captioned © Timothy Tye) may only be used with my permission.
 Photos belonging to other people bear licenses that have to be observed accordingly.
-Contact me when in doubt.
+Contact me to seek permission or to ask a question.

 Copyright © 2003-2016 Timothy Tye